gbro3n/garethrbrown.github.io/_posts/2022-01-09-a-rough-guide-to-building-a-retro-pie-bar-top-arcade-game-machine.md

 ![](/assets/Pasted%20image%2020220109222043.png)

+## An On / Off Switch

+Since the Raspberry Pi doesn't have an on off switch, you have to cut the power manually.
+You can shut down Retro Pie before this if you want, but I can't really expect my kids to do this.
+My solution was to add a switched extension lead into the set up as pictured above (with some child safe plug covers) so the machine can simply be powered up / down.

+## The Final Result

-The project has been a success.
+So the project has been a success.
 The kids love it (the youngest maybe more than she should!).
 There were a few bumps along the way with a little troubleshooting required.
 I'll try to update this post later with more about that.

 If I did it again with more time I'd like to make the cabinet myself, and would research the joystick and buttons a bit more.
 The screen could do with a surround which I will get around to making to make it look a bit more authentic.